Ford showcases smart window that allows blind to 'feel' the view

 Ford dropping cars to focus on SUVs and trucks

-The concept also includes an artificially intelligent image recognition system that says aloud, what is outside the car through its built-in speakers.
+The concept incorporates an image recognition system that says aloud what is outside the car through its built-in speakers.
 For instance, it'll tell passengers when they're passing a mountain, a forest or an open field.

-Ford (F) developed the technology in collaboration with Aedo, an Italian company specializing in technology to assist the visually impaired.
+Ford (F) developed it in collaboration with Aedo, an Italian company specializing in technology to assist the visually impaired.

 A Ford spokesman said the company has no plans to offer the device for sale.

-Note: Updated: This article has been updated with more background information about the project.